md3629/Data-Science/README.md

 # Data  Science using R<br>
 This repository focuses on practical applications of Data Science using R, specifically delving into Predictive Analytics through Monte Carlo simulation and Customer Segmentation using clustering techniques.
 The repository provides insights into service costing, financial budgeting under uncertainty, and demonstrates the power of real options in investment projects.
+<br> <br> **Key Topics:**

 ## Predictive Analytics under uncertainity using Monte Carlo simulation

+The repository explores Monte Carlo simulation for predictive analytics, emphasizing its application under uncertainty.<br>
-Discussing process and experimenting with Monte Carlo simulation.
+Detailed discussions and experiments are conducted, highlighting the process and significance of Monte Carlo simulation.
+A specific problem is addressed: determining the real option value of a capital investment project using the least-squares Monte Carlo simulation method.

  ### Service costing in R using Power BI